 Let’s Talk About Cerebral Palsy Myths

-Posted by Howard Janet on Mar 21, 2013 in Birth Injury
+Posted by Howard Janet on March 21, 2013 in Birth Injury Blog Posts

-In acknowledgment of National Cerebral Palsy Awareness Day on March 25, I wanted to talk about some common CP myths: children with cerebral palsy are mentally disabled, will never walk or talk, can never live independent lives, and developed cerebral palsy from an unknowable and unpreventable neonatal condition.
+In acknowledgment of National Cerebral Palsy Awareness Day on March 25, our dedicated cerebral palsy lawyers share some common CP myths: children with cerebral palsy are mentally disabled, will never walk or talk, can never live independent lives, and developed cerebral palsy from an unknowable and unpreventable neonatal condition.

 The thing about myths is that they originate in a grain of truth.
 Although cerebral palsy, by definition, is a disorder that affects motor function, some children with CP also experience damage to the part of the brain that controls thinking.
 They suffer from lifelong cognitive disabilities.
 Others, because of the extent of damage to the area of the brain that governs movement, will need a walker or wheelchair to get around, and may need technical aids to help with speech.
 And yes, the reason why some children develop CP is never determined.